Renting the Stinson House

 The base rental fee for the house is $250 for up to four hours plus the cost of hiring security if wine or beer wil be served.
 Likewise, the base fee for rental of the garden areas is $250 for up to four hours.
 A refundable $150 deposit is required for all events.
 Rental fees are due 14 days prior to the event.

-If you are interested in renting the house or grounds, please review the FOA rental policy and rental agreement attached below.
+If you are interested in renting the house or grounds, please click HERE to review the FOA rental policy and fees.
 Call 430-235-5461 regarding availability and to finalize your reservation.

 Ima and brothers, Jim Hogg, Sara Ann Stinson Hogg.